SMS Maama is currently working with Benedict Medical Centre in Luzira, Kampala to conduct focus groups and a research pilot.

 GOAL: Test feasibility, utility, and desirability as measured by pre- and post-test assessments, in addition to various mHealth metrics

-STATUS: As of January 2018, SMS Maama completed participant recruitment.
-SMS Maama is now following current participants and analyzing study results.
+STATUS: As of September 2018, all SMS Maama participants completed the study intervention.
+SMS Maama is now analyzing study results.

 Q: SMS Maama is a social business venture, why bother with research?